abess-team/skscope/docs/source/intro/install.rst

 Note that ``--recurse-submodules`` is required since there are some submodules in the project.
 If there are any problem about submodules, `this guide <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ is all you need.

-Then build the package from source using pip (in the editable mode):
+Then build the package from source using pip in the editable mode:

 .. code-block:: Bash